Azure/Azure-Verified-Modules/docs/content/specs-defs/specs/bicep/_index.md

 #### ID: BCPNFR9 - Category: Inputs - Decorators

+Input parameters MUST make use of certain [decorators](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/parameters#use-decorators), while they SHOULD make use of others whenever possible.

+Decorators that MUST always be implemented are `description` & `secure` (if sensitive).
-Input parameters SHOULD make use of [decorators](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/parameters#use-decorators) whenever possible.
-Aside fundamental decorators like `description` & `secure`, especially control decorators like `allowed`, `minValue` & `maxValue` (and others) have a big impact on the module's usability.
+Decorators that SHOULD always be implemented include but are not limited to `allowed`, `minValue`, `maxValue`, `minLength` & `maxLength` as they have a big impact on the module's usability.

 ```bicep
 @description('Optional.
 The threshold of your resource.')